nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 ## Introduction

-CKB VM syscalls are used to implement communications between the RISC-V based CKB VM, and the main CKB process, allowing contracts running in the VM to read current transaction information as well as general blockchain information from CKB.
+CKB VM syscalls are used to implement communications between the RISC-V based CKB VM, and the main CKB process, allowing scripts running in the VM to read current transaction information as well as general blockchain information from CKB.
 Leveraging syscalls instead of custom instructions allow us to maintain a standard compliant RISC-V implementation which can embrace the broadest industrial support.

 ## Specification